wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 2.3 =
+* I've been kind of busy, but this plugin is still actively maintained, don't worry!
+* Geolocation: updated the information in the CSV file included March 2011).
+Go to Options > Maintenance > Reset Ip-to-Countries.
+Then deactivate/reactivate WP SlimStat to import the new file.
+* Browscap.ini: updated to the latest version available (February 2011)
+* Implemented some DB optimization for large data collections.
+You can now switch to InnoDB at anytime, if your provider supports this feature (thank you [GoMySQL](http://lab.duechiacchiere.it/index.php?topic=74))
+* Fixed a bug in deleting old entries with autopurge
+* Fixed a bug related to timezones and php.ini (thank you [zipper1976](http://lab.duechiacchiere.it/index.php?topic=365.0))
+* Fixed a vulnerability related to XSS attempts (thank you [distortednet](http://lab.duechiacchiere.it/index.php?topic=110.0))
+* Fixed a bug in generating the URL's to go to referring pages (thank you [randall](http://lab.duechiacchiere.it/index.php?topic=314.0))
+* Fixed a bug in calculating percentages in WP SlimStat Dashboard (thank you Pietro)
+* Added a new code to counts all the visits not associated to any browser
+* Added: usernames in filters can now include spaces, underscores and dashes
+* Added: a new filter to restrict the access to WP Slimstat based on user capabilities

 = 2.2.3 =
 * Maintance release: apparently the new optimized SQL to purge the old records was misbehaving on some installations.
 Now it should be fixed.